 - The recently inaugurated extension of the Aga Khan Hospital in Dar es Salaam from 74 beds to 170 beds capacity and countrywide expansion of AKHS with 24 outreach health centres.

-- Establishment of a palliative care program in all four Aga Khan Hospitals in Kenya and Tanzania.
+- Establishment of a palliative care programme in all four Aga Khan Hospitals in Kenya and Tanzania.

 The health sector in Tanzania faces critical challenges: life expectancy at birth reaches barely 59 years and the human resources gap is estimated at 40%.
 The country has been experiencing an epidemiologic transition with a significant increase in non-communicable diseases (diabetes, cancer, and heart diseases), particularly in urban areas.
 The number of deaths from these diseases is likely to double by 2030.
 Despite the efforts of the Tanzanian Government, the public health care system struggles to meet the growing demand in health services, both quantitatively and qualitatively.
 AFD aims at supporting the government for the implementation of its priority projects, defined by the new Five Year Development Plan, in priority sectors: Water and Sanitation, Energy, Transport and Health.
 In this journey, the private sector has to be taken on board as they play an important role in addressing challenges related to poverty reduction and sustainable development.